 - Use of engagement metrics

-How to Make Your Social Media Content Rock?
+7 Tips for Making Your Social Media Content Rock?

-Now, let’s check out some social media best practices to create and share high-quality and valuable content.
+We hope you know we are getting into deep waters here.
+Social media is a new-age marketing platform that is both dynamic and volatile.
+Let’s check out some social media best practices to create and share high-quality and valuable content.

 1. Narrow down your audience base